 Employees working on agreements were exempted until 2013.
 Since 2013, temporary workers, that work on the basis of an agreement of service or agreement of student work, should also pay social contributions.
 Students are entitled to social insurance contribution allowance in monthly amount of 8.39% of average wage two years prior up to 18 years of age, and in monthly amount of 19.72% of average wage two years prior up to 26 years of age.
 Since 2014, the allowance is in amount of 200 eur per month for both groups.
-There is also exemption for recipients of old-age, early old-age or disability pension.
+There is also exemption for recipients of oldage, early old-age or disability pension.
 The exemptions are different if a person is receiving regular or irregular income.
 The exact rates for each category are shown in the table below.

 The assessment base consists of gross wage and profit shares.
 Since 2011, assessment base includes also termination and severance payments.
 Since 2013, employee social contributions are paid from income from agreements, as well (the allowance for students is applicable).
 The upper limit of the assessment base is unified since 2013 at 5 times the average wage two years prior.
+Since 2017 the upper limit of the assessment base is at 7 times the average wage two years prior.
 Before 2013, the maximum assessment base for sickness insurance was set to 1.5 times the average wage two years prior and for other types of insurance to 4 times (3 times during 2006 and 2007) the average wage two years prior.